isomerpages/mlaw-corp/news/press-releases/_posts/2019-01-14-new-bill-introduced-to-strengthen-the-prevention-of-money-laundering-and-terrorism-financing-for-the-precious-stone-and-precious-metals-dealers-sector.md

 {:start="9"}
 9. Contravention of these requirements will be punishable by a range of administrative and criminal penalties, including the suspension or cancellation of registration.

-{:start="10"}
-10. Certain classes of regulated dealers will be exempted from specific requirements in the Bill.
+<p>10.
+Certain classes of regulated dealers will be exempted from specific requirements in the Bill.
 For example, all MAS-regulated financial institutions will be exempted from all requirements except the cash transaction reporting requirement.
-The exemptions will be prescribed by order in the Gazette.
+The exemptions will be prescribed by order in the Gazette.</p>

 **Working with the PSMD Sector**